ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 2. Sort the leaderboard by a different metric by selecting the **Rank by** dropdown
 3. Click a pipeline to view more detail about the metrics and performance.

-   You may not say any noted changes in the leadership board as the dataset used in this tutorial is very simple and used only for your understanding of the concepts.
+   Sorting by different metrics may not change the leaderboard rankings as the dataset used in this tutorial is very simple and used only for your understanding of the concepts.
 With other datasets, the rank may vary
    {:tip}

-4. Next to the model with *Rank 1*, click on **Save as** > **Model**.
+4. Next to the model with *Rank 1* when sorted by Accuracy, click on **Save as** > **Model**.
 5. Check the details of the model and click **Save**.
 6. In the received notification, click **View in project** then under **Overview** tab check the details of the model.

 ## Deploy the model and try out the API
 {:#deploy_model}